A landing theorem for entire functions with bounded post-singular sets: Accumulation sets and landing properties of bounded-address filaments

-Then $\tilde{X}$ is a compact and full set, and we may let $V$ be a Jordan domain containing $\tilde{X}$.
-The point $\zeta$ and all $\zeta_i$ belong to $V$ by construction.
-Moreover, each $X^i$ is connected, and hence belongs to a single connected component of $V\cap \overline{F^i}$.
-Finally, the union of all $\beta^i$ and all $\gamma^i$ is connected by construction, is contained in $\C\setminus \overline{D}$ and intersects the unbounded connected component of $F^i\setminus\overline{D}$ for all $i$.
+Then $\widetilde{Y}$ is a compact and full set, and we may let $V$ be a Jordan domain containing $\widetilde{Y}$.
+The point $\zeta$ and all $\zeta^i$ belong to $V$ by construction.
+Moreover, each $Y_j$ is connected, and hence belongs to a single connected component of $V\cap (\bigcup_i\overline{F^i})$.
+Finally, the union of all $\beta_j$ and all $\Gamma_j$ is connected by construction, is contained in $\C\setminus \overline{D}$ and intersects the unbounded connected component of $F^i\setminus\overline{D}$ for all $i$.
 This completes the construction. \end{proof}

-The domain $V$ from Lemma~\ref{lem:boundeddomain} allows us to study the accumulation sets of dreadlocks.
+The domain $V$ from Lemma~\ref{lem:boundeddomain} allows us to study the accumulation sets of filaments.
 The following lemma is crucial not only in our study of accumulation sets, but also for the proofs of our main theorems.
-The key idea is that, in order to investigate the landing of a given dreadlock $G_{\s}$, we can study a certain chain of simply-connected domains (obtained as iterated preimages of the domain $V$ from Lemma~\ref{lem:boundeddomain}) whose diameters shrink to zero.
+The key idea is that, in order to investigate the landing of a given filament $G_{\s}$, we can study a certain chain of simply connected domains (obtained as iterated preimages of the domain $V$ from Lemma~\ref{lem:boundeddomain}) whose diameters shrink to zero.

 \begin{lem}[Preimage domains] Let $\FF$ be a finite collection of fundamental domains of $f$, {and assume that $\FF$ contains every fundamental domain $F$ with $\overline{F}\cap \overline{D}\neq\emptyset$.} Let $\zeta$, $R$ and $V$ be as in Lemma~\ref{lem:boundeddomain}.
 If $R$ was chosen sufficiently large (depending only on $\FF$), then the following holds.